AI is disrupting the business world as we know it.

 Leads differ in more ways than just their likelihood of making a purchase, purchase size, our propensity to return for repeat business.
 Each lead can have their unique motivations, technical savvy level, and their own set of beliefs and values.

-Consequently, different leads are liable to go through different buyer’s journeys, and each lead will have varying expectations along the way.
+Consequently, different leads are liable to go through other buyers’ journeys, and each lead will have varying expectations along the way.

 The good news is that AI can help with this endeavor.

 Additionally, AI can help build customer personas based on all the available data.
-Once the personas are built, the AI will judge current leads and assess which persona fits them best.
-Accordingly, the AI will recommend the line of action that fits best with this type of persona.
+Once the personas are made, the AI will judge current leads and assess which persona fits them best.
+Accordingly, the AI will recommend the line of action that works best with this type of persona.

 Moreover, AI can help in assessing the effectiveness of different actions.
-For example, if a company targets a specific niche using a particular type of advertisement, AI can inform the company of the relative success or failure of the said trial compared to other similar activities.
+For example, suppose a company targets a specific niche using a particular advertisement.
+In that case, AI can inform the company of the relative success or failure of the said trial compared to other similar activities.

 AI can even go down to a granular level and help a business decide which font of a sales email can increase conversions.